syncfusion-content/javascript-docs/js/PivotClient/OLAP-Client-Elements.md

 ---
 layout: post
 title: OLAP-Client-Elements
-description: OlapClient Elements
+description: PivotClient Elements
 platform: js
-control: OlapClient
+control: PivotClient
 documentation: ug
 ---

-# OlapClient: Elements
+# PivotClient: Elements

 ## Cube Selector
 Cube Selector allows to select any one of the cubes that are available in connected database.
 This can be achieved with a dropdown list displaying the list of cube names.
 On selecting a cube from the dropdown list the corresponding cube elements get loaded.